 Structural problems such as settling columns, sagging beams, or fatigued floor joints are all common in a crawl space.
 Settling columns in a crawl space often occur because of the presence of weak supporting soils underneath that are unable to bear the weight and pressure transferred through the house.
 Over time, these weak soils can begin to settle and shift with changes in soil density and moisture content.
 As the columns and beams move out of position, the floor above can sag and the house structure can weaken.

-Sagging floor joists and beams can also be caused by improperly spaced crawl space pier columns.
+Sagging floor joints and beams can also be caused by improperly spaced crawl space pier columns.
 When placed too far apart, these beams can be overloaded, which causes bending and sagging.
 This leads to sagging floors above, wall cracks, and a variety of other issues.
 If you'd like a free, no-obligation estimate for your foundation repair, call or contact Systèmes Sous-sol Québec today!

 Ripping out and rebuilding the crawl space isn't necessarily the best option for crawl space repair.
 There are many installations that can be done in about a day that will both reinforce the structure and possibly return the floor to its original position.
 When the crawl space begins to show fatigue, it's a good idea to act on it right away, as waiting can lead to more serious damage.
 The following is a list of common crawl space structural repair options:

 Some contractors will use concrete columns and shimming to create a system of solid, rigid support in the crawl space.
 However, these concrete columns are time consuming to create, and it's necessary to wait while the concrete cures to continue work.
 These columns will not be adjustable, and once installed, they cannot return the structure to its original position.
 The soil below the columns will continue to sink over time, and the homeowner will need to continually install new shims while the damage slowly continues to worsen.